nickth76/G213Colors/README.md

 # G213Colors
-A application to change the key colors on a Logitech G213 Prodigy Gaming Keyboard and G203 Mouse.
+An application to change the key colors on a Logitech G213 Prodigy Gaming Keyboard and G203 Mouse.

 Slightly modified to run on Ubuntu 20.04.